thegetoutgirl/what2do/README.md

-# What2Do: An App That Finds Things to Do
+# What2Do: An App For Finding New Experiences

 Our project involved creating an application by which the user could input a location and receive local data in return.
-Examples of data incliude: restuarants, parks, bars, clubs, museums, and much more.
+Examples of data include: restuarants, parks, bars, clubs, museums, and much more.
 Our app is designed to create new life experiences for the user.

 ## App User Story/Working Tree
 <br>